-Mexican Quinoa Stuffed Peppers are an easy recipe that’s perfect for a weeknight dinner and beautiful enough to serve to guests.
-Quinoa stuffed peppers take on a Mexican flair, bursting with a filling of quinoa, black beans, corn, tomatoes and salsa.
+Mexican Quinoa Stuffed Peppers is an easy vegetarian recipe that’s perfect for a weeknight dinner and beautiful enough to serve to guests.
+Our easy quinoa stuffed peppers take on a Mexican flair, bursting with a filling of quinoa, black beans, corn, tomatoes and salsa.

 Stuffed peppers, a retro comfort food from my childhood, have had a resurgence of popularity lately.

-By using several colors of bell peppers, Quinoa Stuffed Peppers are not only filled with good for you protein and grains, but will look so beautiful on your dinner table and we all know that you eat with your eyes before you eat with your mouth.
+By using several colors of bell peppers, Mexican vegetarian stuffed peppers are not only filled with good for you protein and grains, but they’ll look so beautiful on your dinner table and we all know that you eat with your eyes before you eat with your mouth.
 Actually that was the first thing I was told in culinary school and I always keep that in mind when creating my recipes.
 Serve them on a beautiful platter that compliments their colors and dinner just became deliciously gorgeous.

 Benefits of Quinoa